Alerts

 Error

-Inline Provides merchants with feedback that’s as close to the source as possible Inline alerts persist until the message is resolved by the merchant.
+Inline Provides merchants with feedback that’s as close to the source as possible Inline alerts persist until merchants resolve the message.

 Warning